 The Nuffield Foundation offers over 1,000 four to six-week summer placements in STEM subjects each year, giving students over 16 the opportunity to work alongside professional scientists.

 To strengthen the bond between A-level physics and maths, we work with online platform Isaac Physics to offer online problems, student workshops and professional development to teachers.

 We offer a number of free student workshops that seek to develop the confidence of students and give them a taste of university-style problems.

-The School of Physics and Astronomy offers sessions to teachers that show how Isaac Physics can be used to set assignments for students.
+The Department of Physics and Astronomy offers sessions to teachers that show how Isaac Physics can be used to set assignments for students.

 Additionally, we offer free full-day Continuing Professional Development (CPD) workshops for A-level maths and physics teachers to develop their problem-solving skills and further explain the Isaac Physics partnership.

 To arrange a student workshop or teacher support, please contact email@example.com.

 You can also visit the Isaac Physics website to find out when you can take advantage of a CPD workshop.

 Our One Day Schools in Physics events are held on campus and involve a series of talks, repeated over two consecutive days, which illustrate various aspects of physics and astronomy research.
 The talks are given by world experts in theoretical physics, particle physics, nuclear physics, astronomy and other branches of physics, which vary from year to year.